 Notes: Weighted net percentage of banks contributing to the tightening of standards over the past three months.
-For the United Kingdom, data are only available from the second quarter 2007 and are weighted according to the market share of the participating lenders.
-The net percentage balances on corporate credit availability in the United Kingdom have been inverted.
+Data for the United Kingdom refer to the net percentage balances on corporate credit availability and are weighted according to the market share of the participating lenders.
+Data are only available from the second quarter of 2007 and have been inverted for the purpose of this chart.
 US commercial and industrial loans refer to large and medium firms.